apache/mxnet/docs/api/symbolic-node.rst

-.. class:: Symbol
+.. class:: SymbolicNode

-   Symbol is the basic building block of the symbolic graph in MXNet.jl.
+   SymbolicNode is the basic building block of the symbolic graph in MXNet.jl.

    .. note::

-      Throughout this documentation, ``Symbol`` always refer to this :class:`Symbol` type.
+      Throughout this documentation, ``SymbolicNode`` always refer to this :class:`SymbolicNode` type.
-      When we refer to the Julia's build-in symbol type (e.g. ``typeof(:foo)``), we always say ``Base.Symbol``.
+      When we refer to the Julia's build-in SymbolicNode type (e.g. ``typeof(:foo)``), we always say ``Base.Symbol``.

-.. function:: deepcopy(self :: Symbol)
+.. function:: deepcopy(self :: SymbolicNode)

-   Make a deep copy of a symbol.
+   Make a deep copy of a SymbolicNode.

-.. function:: copy(self :: Symbol)
+.. function:: copy(self :: SymbolicNode)

-   Make a copy of a symbol.
+   Make a copy of a SymbolicNode.
 The same as making a deep copy.